 448. Capstone Project: Gender Studies

-Designed by the student, the Capstone Course combines an understanding of gender theory with study in two disciplines.
+Designed by the student, the Capstone Project combines an understanding of gender theory with study in two disciplines.
 The product of the project may take the form of a traditional research paper of 20-30 pages, but works of fiction or drama, field studies, multi-media presentations, or other formats are acceptable, subject to the approval of the coordinators.
 Products other than research papers must be accompanied by bibliography of sources and a 5-10 page statement explaining goals, results, and research methods.
 Students will work closely throughout the semester with two faculty advisors and will defend the results of their projects before a committee of three faculty members: two who teach courses in the program and one outside reader.
 At least one committee member will be a program coordinator.
 The defense will be open to the Wofford community.
 Prerequisite: Permission of the coordinators.